AzureCosmosDB/partner-training-content/Student/Challenge-01.md

 You can find sample data documents in the `Challenge01/` folder of the under the `/Student/Resources` folder.

-## Success Criteria

-To complete this challenge successfully, you should:

 ### Part 1: Container Design Experiments

 - **Experiment A: Customers & Sales Orders Container**